Integrated Gradient Correlation: a Dataset-wise Attribution Method: Applications

 \subsection{Representation of image statistics in the brain}

-With fMRI, the brain activity is measured through the proxy of the blood oxygenation level.
-This intermediary is relatively delayed from underlying electric neural activity but provides high-resolution activation maps.
-This technique is widely used in neuroscience.
+In neuroscience, fMRI is a widely used technique to measure the brain activity.
+Neural activations are captured through the proxy of the blood oxygenation level.
+This intermediary is relatively delayed from the underlying electric neural activity but provides high-resolution maps.

-The recent publicly available \textit{Natural Scene Dataset} \citep{Allenmassive7TfMRI2022,GiffordAlgonautsProject20232023} (NSD dataset) has been designed to be large enough to enable machine learning inquiries.
-It offers fMRI data for >70k distinct images, acquired during a long-term recognition task with 8 subjects over one year.
-Selected images come from the COCO dataset \citep{LinMicrosoftCOCOCommon2015} (see Fig.\ref{fig:fmri_bold}a).
+The recent publicly available \href{http://naturalscenesdataset.org}{\textit{Natural Scenes Dataset} (NSD)} \citep{Allenmassive7TfMRI2022} has been designed to enable machine learning inquiries on human vision.
+It offers fMRI data for $>$70k distinct images, acquired during a long-term recognition task with 8 subjects over one year.
+Selected images come from the COCO dataset \citep{LinMicrosoftCOCOCommon2015} (see Fig.\ref{fig:nsd_dataset}a).
 The fMRI data are initially volume-based, with brain hemispheres discretized as voxels, but they can also be projected on the surface of the brain gray matter, which is a convoluted layer where most activations happen.
-As result, such a surface is easier to map to an average brain morphology shared by all participants (the \textit{fsaverage} template of \textit{FreeSurfer} software) and enable inter-subject data aggregation.
-Here, we focus on left and right visual cortex, i.e.\ 2 graphs of nearly 20k vertices each (see Fig.\ref{fig:fmri_bold}b).
+As result, such a surface is easier to map to an average brain morphology shared by all participants (i.e.\ the \textit{fsaverage} template of \href{https://surfer.nmr.mgh.harvard.edu}{\textit{FreeSurfer}} software), and enables inter-subject data aggregation.
+Here, we focus on the visual cortex, i.e.\ two graphs of nearly 20k vertices each (see posterior areas of left and right hemispheres in Fig.\ref{fig:nsd_dataset}b).